p4567/UCL-MSc-Dissertation-/README.md

-# UCL-MSc-Dissertation-
-Comparative Analysis of Deep Learning and Statistical Models For Stock Market Prediction
+## MSc Dissertation - Comparative Analysis of Deep Learning and Statistical Models for Stock Market Prediction